jdefrance7/SeniorDesignProject/Arduino/wing_segment_v0/README.md

 ## Task 3 - Send Orientation

-Sends orientation data onto the CAN bus in two ways:
+Sends orientation data onto the CAN bus in one of three ways:

 1. Sends a [Log Message](https://legacy.uavcan.org/Specification/7._List_of_standard_data_types/) message onto the CAN bus with orientation data encoded as ASCII text.